 - a.
 Work with housing trusts and developers to encourage development of small-scale affordable and workforce housing with access to emergency and road services, particularly for younger town residents and the elderly. - b.
 Allow for "density bonuses" for the creation of affordable and workforce housing development in PUDs over the permitted zoning in such developments, provided sufficient water and septic capability exists. - c.
-Promote affordable housing and increase the availability of long-term rental housing by allowing for apartments associated with existing homes or the conversion of large single-family homes into multi-family homes. - d.
+Promote affordable housing and increase the availability of long-term rental housing by allowing for apartments associated with existing homes or the conversion of large single-family homes into multifamily homes. - d.
 Maintain a mix of housing types and values by encouraging housing developments that contain homes of a variety of styles, sizes or sale prices. - e.
-Encourage any new residential development to be energy-efficient.
+Encourage any new residential development to be energy-efficient. - f.
+Better understand the impact of short term rentals on the availability and affordability of permanent housing in our community.